felicityyy777/wordle/README.md

 Wordle Project-
-easy_worlde and wordle were written by me, while the other three files were provided
+easy_worlde and wordle were written by me, other three files were provided